jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 `ssh-add -K ~/.ssh/id_rsa`

 This was hangup #2.
-When I ran this, I was greeted with "ssh-add: illegal option -- K".
-It looks like my default "ssh-add" isn't using the same version bundled with OS X. To get around this, I needed to specify the path to the correct version of "ssh-add":
+When I ran this, I saw "ssh-add: illegal option -- K".
+Turns out, my default "ssh-add" isn&rsquo;t using the same version that comes with macOS.
+To get around this, I needed to specify the path to the correct version of "ssh-add":

 `/usr/bin/ssh-add -K ~/.ssh/id_rsa`

 ## Add new key to GitHub

-Add the public key to your GitHub account by following their [Adding a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) instructions.
-Essentially, you'll copy your key to your clipboard using:
+Add the public key to your GitHub account by following [these instructions from GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
+You&rsquo;ll copy your key to your clipboard using:

 `pbcopy < ~/.ssh/id_rsa.pub`

-In the event that `pbcopy` isn't available, print the public key to the console for copy/pasting with:
+In the event that `pbcopy` isn&rsquo;t available, print the public key to the console for copy/pasting with:

 `cat ~/.ssh/id_rsa.pub`

-Then you'll be able to paste the key into your [GitHub SSH Key page](https://github.com/settings/ssh) to enable your new key.
+Then you&rsquo;ll be able to paste the key into your [GitHub SSH Key page](https://github.com/settings/ssh) to enable your new key.

-While you're there, it's a good opportunity to review any other SSH keys you have in GitHub and rotate/remove as needed.
+While you&rsquo;re there, it&rsquo;s a good opportunity to review any other SSH keys you have in GitHub.
+Rotate or remove as needed.

-## Test new key's access to GitHub
+## Test new key&rsquo;s access to GitHub

 Verify you can login to Github with the new SSH key.

 `ssh -T git@github.com -i ~/.ssh/id_rsa`

-If the key works, you'll be greeted with:
+If the key works, you&rsquo;ll see:
 "Hi &lt;username&gt;!
-You've successfully authenticated, but GitHub does not provide shell access."
+You&rsquo;ve successfully authenticated, but GitHub does not provide shell access."

 ## Backup folder

 The backup folder you created at the start of this process holds your old SSH keys.
-Until you've confirmed that all of the services you connect to over SSH are working with your new key, hang onto the back up keys to be safe.
+Hang onto the backup until you confirm that the services you connect to over SSH are working with your new key.